johnny95731/color-utils/README.md

 **color-utils** provides functions for color conversions, harmonies, mix, and sort.

+:speech_balloon: Newer README.md may push to github but not publish in npm.

 <h2>Features</h2>

-- 13.9KB size after minified (13.4KB with [mangle.properties.regex](#mangle))
+- **Small**: 10.4KB for conversions only.
+14.3KB size after minified (12.8KB with [mangle.properties.regex](#mangle))
 - High performance.
 [Benchmark](#benchmark)
 - Detect browser [`<color>`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) support when getting string.
-- Functional programing.
-Unused functions are tree-shakable.
+- Functions instead of object.
+Tree-shaking and minifying are more simpler.
 - Immutable.
 - Typed.
 - Supports ESM and CJS.